fslev/jtest-utils/README.md

     }
 }
 ```
-The beautiful part while matching HTTP responses is the fact that depending on the type of the response body, one of the matching mechanisms from above will be automatically applied.
+The beautiful part while comparing HTTP responses is the fact that depending on the type of the response body, one of the matching mechanisms from above will be automatically applied.
 In other words, the HTTP response bodies / entities might be matched as [JSONs](#match-jsons), [XMLs](#match-xmls) or [texts](#match-texts).
-HTTP statuses and reasons are matched as [texts](#match-texts) and HTTP headers as [JSONs](#match-jsons).
+HTTP statuses and reasons are compared as [texts](#match-texts) and HTTP headers as [JSONs](#match-jsons).

 ## Match with Polling support
 All the matching mechanisms from above support polling.
-The most used case is when we need to match HTTP responses from a service which delivers the desired data asynchronously.
+The most used case is when we need to compare HTTP responses from a service which delivers the desired data asynchronously.
 In this case we need to retry the execution of client request until the actual response is matched.
 ```javascript
 String expected = "{\"status\": 200, \"body\":{\"employee\":\"John Johnson\"}}";